tautcony/naive-easy-mock/README.md

 Create the **config.json** file by copying **config-sample.json** and edit it to overwrite default configuration.

-default configuration in code is shown as below:
+Default configuration in code is shown as below:

 ```js
 const MOCK_RESOURCES_PATH = path.join(__dirname, 'resources');
 const MOCK_PORT = 2333;
 ```

+And Decompress api resources into the corresponding folder.

 ### Launch